Ericvf/Dockmanz/readme.md

 # Dockmanz

-Dockmanz is a lightweight web app for managing Docker containers with a simple, interactive interface.
+Dockmanz is a lightweight web app for managing Docker containers with a simple, interactive interface build using Blazor

 ## Features